ilikepizza107/PowerPC-Assembly-Functions/README.md

 	- data.cmnu (or dnet.cmnu, if using the DOLPHIN version) (goes in pf/menu3/)
 	- EX_Characters_Changelog.txt

 When used INSIDE of a build folder, AND "GCTRealMate.exe" is present in that same folder, it will read EX_Characters.txt and apply character changes like normal, but will then place CodeMenu.asm and data.cmnu (or dnet.cmnu) where they belong (backing up the original files if present), and run GCTRM to compile RSBE01.GCT and BOOST.GCT.
-So you should expect to see the following in "EX_Characters_Output"...
+So, after running the program, you should instead expect to see the following in "EX_Characters_Output"...

 	- ASM.txt
 	- EX_Characters_Changelog.txt